Uncover the Top 12 Must-See Sights

 Grotte de Villars

 GROTTE DE VILLARS is a vast natural cave formed in the Jurassic period, full of spectacular stalactites and stalagmites.
-This cave is unique because it also features prehistoric paintings, including a rare depiction of a human figure.
-The world heritage site of Lascaux is where visitors flock, but the caves you see there are replicas of the original due to the deterioration of the original.
-What is magical about Villars is that you see the original cave paintings.
+This cave is unique for its prehistoric paintings, including a rare depiction of a human figure.
+Unlike the famous Lascaux caves, you'll see original prehistoric paintings here—a truly authentic experience that most visitors to the Dordogne miss.

 Outside, a trail features replica houses that prehistoric people might have lived in, animals they may have hunted, and plants they may have cultivated, all accompanied by informative panels.